Let’s face it, choosing a Realtor has become a process.

 How do you get the person that will really help you reach your goals?
 In my case, how do you choose your Realtor?

 Good question.
 Now we are getting somewhere!

-Do you look for experience?
+When you choose a realtor, do you look for experience?
 Can too much make them hard headed and do they still work as hard as when they first started?
 Do you want someone who is hungry and enthusiastic, great out of the gate?
 Maybe they’d lack experience and miss something?
 How about marketing?
 Many Realtors have become very tech-savvy and are great at creating an online audience, but does the screen time not match up to the people skills when face to face is needed?
 Or what about your “people” people; some people are just great with face to face meetings, but do they lack the know-how needed to engage an important online audience?

 Posing all of these questions might not be making it any easier on you.
 You may quickly run back to making those perception based decisions again.